SergioBA/UB_Capston/README.md

 # UB_Capston
-Capston project repository for Data Science and Machine Learning Postgraduate Course. *Question to reject* The goal of the project was to analyze Kvasir-Capsule dataset and test different DL models and technics (i.e. Data augmentation) to compare their classification rates.
+Capston project repository for Data Science and Machine Learning Postgraduate Course.
+The goal of the project was to analyze Kvasir-Capsule dataset and test different DL models and technics (i.e. Data augmentation) to compare their classification rates.

 UB_Capston project relies on Kvasir-Capsule dataset, which url can be accessed via: https://osf.io/gr7bn.
 Also, dataset can be downloaded via: https://osf.io/dv2ag/.

 ## Repository Structure
 This repository has the following structure:
- - data: contains the dataset used.
+ 📄 data: contains the dataset used.
 There you can find:
     - OriginalDataset: dataset as provided from Kvasir-Capsule project (336 x 336)
     - dataSetOnly11Classes: original dataset but removing "Ampulla of vater", "Blood - hematin" and "Polyp" due to not enough samples to find patterns
-    - dataSetPlits_0_1: original dataset splitted into two block for train & validation
- - info: contains reference information i.e. Kvasir-Capsule code, its thesis or DL links
- - docs: contains UB_Capstone project documentation i.e. Analysis, methodology or models used
- - scripts: folder to store all different tests developed during the project
+    - dataSetPlits_0_1: original dataset splitted into two block for train & validation 🤔 info: contains reference information i.e. Kvasir-Capsule code, its thesis or DL links 📖 docs: contains UB_Capstone project documentation i.e. Analysis, methodology or models used 🛠 scripts: folder to store all different tests developed during the project
     - experiments: contains the executed scripts
 	- results: contains the scripts results